mikesci/open-overlay/docs/scripting-v1-ref.md

 Gets the style object for the layer, or `null` if no layers matched the selector.
 If multiple layers are selected, gets the style object for the first layer.

-# `style(props: React.CSSProperties): Layer`
+# `style(props: React.CSSProperties): LayerSelection`
-Merges the `props` object into the layer's existing style.
+Merges the `props` object into the layers' existing style, returning the same selection.

-# `moveUp(toTop: boolean): Layer`
+# `moveUp(toTop: boolean): LayerSelection`
 Changes the layer's stacking order, moving it either one layer towards the top or, if `toTop` is `true`, moves it to the top of the stack.
+Returns the same selection.

-# `moveDown(toBottom: boolean): Layer`
+# `moveDown(toBottom: boolean): LayerSelection`
 Changes the layer's stacking order, moving it either one layer towards the bottom or, if `toBottom` is `true`, moves it to the bottom of the stack.
+Returns the same selection.

 # `remove(): void`
 Removes the layer from the overlay.
-This should not be used to make layers invisible; instead, use the `hidden` configuration property.

 # `clone(): Layer | Layer[]`
 Makes a copy of the layer without inserting it into the overlay.
 If multiple layers were selected, this returns an